Deathbringer98/Cat-Parade/README.md

 # 🐾 Cat Parade Box

 **A chaotic Chrome extension full of running cats and endless meowing.**
-Built originally as a joke project in under an hour — but somehow became *too good to delete*. 😺
+Built originally as a joke project in under an hour, but somehow became *too good to delete*. 😺

 ---